 Lockdown Unlocked is navigating this changing consumer landscape, unlocking and sharing live findings that can help organisations consider how best to respond.
 We have a qualitative community of 40 people from across the UK telling us how they’ve been coping with their new reality through weekly video and diary tasks.
 We also have a quantitative, representative community of more than 1,000 people answering weekly questionnaires.

-We’re using the Wheel of Life (below) to explore changes in attitude, behaviour, needs and expectations within different sectors.
+To explore changes in attitude, behaviour, needs and expectations within different sectors, each week we explore a different segment of our Wheel of Life frameworks (below).
 Scroll past the image for links to all our insights.
 We’ll be adding new links to different sectors each week, so keep an eye out for the latest from Lockdown Unlocked.

 In our first edition of Lockdown Unlocked, we profiled attitudes and practices towards health and fitness.
 We found that, despite being confined, we’re moving more than you might think.
 And that has big consequences for digital health offerings.

 How have consumers' habits changed when it comes to shopping for food and drink?
-This week, we explore how people are shopping differently under lockdown, creativity is flourishing in the kitchen and people are reimagining mealtimes.
+We explore how people are shopping differently under lockdown, creativity is flourishing in the kitchen and people are reimagining mealtimes.